-You have received a decision Your application for a visitor’s residence permit has been approved
+You have received a decision If your application for a visitor’s residence permit has been approved

 Your application for a visitor’s residence permit has been approved.
 The information on this page applies to both those who have been granted a permit for the first time and those who have been granted an extended permit.